davidm/lua-mbuild/README.txt

     MB.run('gcc -c t2.c', {'t2.o'}, {'t2.c', 't2.h'})
     MB.run('gcc -o t t1.c t2.c', {'t'}, {'t1.o', 't2.o'})

   This will compile files "t1.c" and "t2.c" and then link them into a program "t".
 Inputs and outputs must be listed explicitly (although there are ways to implicitly infer them as discussed later below).

-  If you rerun program, nothing will happen.
+  If you rerun the program, nothing will happen.
 If you edit a dependency and rerun the program, the necessary files will be rebuilt.
 Checksums will be stored in a temporary file called ".deps" (like in fabricate [1]).

   You could write wrapper commands that avoid the duplication, like perhaps